adam-walsh/route_card/README.md

 ### Running the programme from the terminal

+To run the programme navigate to the project directory and run the following command:

+    python main.py your_route.gpx -o output_filename.csv

+Where "your_route.gpx" is the name of your gpx file nad "output_fliname" is the name of the file you want the output to be written to.

 For information on running the programme you can access a help message by navigating to the project directory and running the following command:

     python main.py --help

-To run the programme navigate to the project directory and run the following command:

-    python main.py your_route.gpx -o output_filename.csv

-Where: your_route.gpx is the name of your gpx file nad output_fliname is the name of the file you want the output to be written to.

 ### Interpreting the output from the programme

+A sample output file can be viewed in the route_card.csv and route_card.xlsx files.
+Note that the Distance, Ascent and Descent

+(should put a screenshot of sample file here)

 ## Adjusting Elevation Change Parameters

 ## Calling Functions from Other Programmes

 # Methodology and Background

+# Notes

+I still need to finish the README file :/